ferretj/ferretj.github.io/_posts/2018-01-22-temporal-ensembling.markdown

 #### Scaling supervised cost

-In the paper, they divide the sum of log probabilities (calculated on labeled samples) by the batchsize to calculate the masked crossentropy.
+In their [code](https://github.com/smlaine2/tempens), the authors divide the sum of log probabilities (calculated on labeled samples) by the batchsize to calculate the masked crossentropy.
 I was puzzled by that choice and decided to try dividing by the amount of labeled samples in the batch instead.
 As a result, the supervised cost dominates more often, and the outcomes are slightly better and more stable.

 #### Cursed local minima